How Do I Implement Pixels and Set up Event Tracking?

 1. Pixel Installation: Create a TikTok pixel in TikTok Ads Manager and install the base code on your website.

-2. Event Set-Up: Set up event tracking within TikTok Ads Manager to track specific actions like page views, clicks, or form submissions.
+2. Event Set-Up: Set up event tracking within TikTok Ads Manager to check specific actions like page views, clicks, or form submissions.

 General Steps for Event Tracking